Uberspace/manual/source/database-mongodb.rst

 Release types
 -------------

-We provide different releases and apply security updates on a regular basis.
+We provide major releases and apply security updates on a regular basis.

 Standard version
 ----------------